Kyoto Itinerary 4 Days: A City of a Million Temples

 On day 1 of your Kyoto itinerary, explore the southern Higashiyama district.

-This area is filled with some of the city’s BEST temples and Shinto shrines.
-You’ll also find cool cafes, loads of souvenir shops, and quiet maze-like lanes lined with traditional Japanese architecture.
+This area has some of the city’s BEST temples and Shinto shrines.
+It also has excellent cafes, souvenir shops, and quiet maze-like lanes lined with traditional Japanese architecture.

 It is one of the best places in Japan to buy souvenirs.